tezzytezzy/restapi-app/README.md

 ## Objective
-Create a scalable REST API database lookup serivce of all the Canadian airports (348), which allows data consumer to inquire by either full or partial city name (case-INsensitive) to receive JSON-formated result.
+Create a scalable Dockerised RESTful API database lookup service of all the Canadian airports (348), which allows data consumer to inquire by either full or partial city name (case-INsensitive) to receive JSON-formatted result.

 Each airport carries four (4) element of attributes:
 1. City - Name of the city where an airport is located